MolSSI-Education/gpu_programming_beginner/_episodes/05-cuda-execution-model.md

 ## 2. Profiling Tools

-The profiling tools help the CUDA programmer to better understand, analyze and find opportunities to improve the performance and efficiency of a CUDA program in a systematic way.
-NVIDIA provides three major ways for profiling a CUDA program:
+The profiling tools help CUDA programmers to better understand, analyze and find opportunities to improve the performance and efficiency of a CUDA program in a systematic way.
+NVIDIA provides three major tools for profiling a CUDA program:

-1. **NVIDIA Visual Profiler (NVVP)**: A graphical tool that provides the applications CPU/GPU execution timeline and tools to identify optimization opportunities for improving the performance
+1. **NVIDIA Visual Profiler (NVVP)**: A graphical software that provides a timeline for analyzing the CPU/GPU execution activities and identifying the optimization opportunities for improving the performance of the CUDA program
-2. **NVIDIA Profiler (NVPROF)**: A command-line based profiling tool for collecting the profiling data and the timeline of CUDA-related activities on both CPU and GPU
+2. **NVIDIA Profiler (NVPROF)**: A command-line-based profiling tool for collecting the profiling data and the CUDA-related activities on both CPU and GPU
 3. **NVIDIA Nsight Tools**: An interactive next-generation kernel profiler tool for CUDA applications

-Since both **nvvp** and **nvprof** profilers are going to be deprecated in future CUDA releases, NVIDIA recommends [migrating](https://docs.nvidia.com/cuda/profiler-users-guide/index.html#migrating-to-nsight-tools) to [**NVIDIA Nsight System**](https://developer.nvidia.com/nsight-systems) and [**NVIDIA Nsight Compute**](https://developer.nvidia.com/nsight-compute) for GPU/CPU sampling and tracing purposes, and GPU kernel profiling, respectively.
+Since both **nvvp** and **nvprof** profilers are going to be deprecated in future CUDA releases, NVIDIA recommends [migrating](https://docs.nvidia.com/cuda/profiler-users-guide/index.html#migrating-to-nsight-tools) to [**NVIDIA Nsight System**](https://developer.nvidia.com/nsight-systems) and [**NVIDIA Nsight Compute**](https://developer.nvidia.com/nsight-compute) for GPU/CPU sampling, and tracing purposes, and GPU kernel profiling, respectively.
 As such, in this tutorial we are going to present a brief overview the basics of traditional profilers, nvvp and nvprof.
-We will adopt the Nsight Compute tool in our future intermediate and advanced level tutorials which will be based on profiling-driven optimization methods toward CUDA programming.
+We will adopt the Nsight Compute tools in our future intermediate and advanced level tutorials which will be based on profiling-driven optimization approaches toward CUDA programming.

 ### 2.1.
 Command-Line NVIDIA Profiler

-Let's adopt nvprof to analyze the timings in our [Summation of Arrays on GPUs]({{site.baseurl}}{% link _episodes/03-cuda-program-model.md %}#3-summation-of-arrays-on-gpus) program, which we had broken it down into multiple source files in the previous [lesson]({{site.baseurl}}{% link _episodes/04-gpu-compilation-model.md %}#2-compiling-separate-source-files-using-nvcc). nvprof can be easily customized to provide different contents and ways of collecting data on various GPU/CPU activities through adopting the following [semantics](https://docs.nvidia.com/cuda/profiler-users-guide/index.html#nvprof-overview)
+Let us adopt nvprof to analyze the timings in our [Summation of Arrays on GPUs]({{site.baseurl}}{% link _episodes/03-cuda-program-model.md %}#3-summation-of-arrays-on-gpus) program, which we had broken it down into multiple source files in the previous [lesson]({{site.baseurl}}{% link _episodes/04-gpu-compilation-model.md %}#2-compiling-separate-source-files-using-nvcc).
+The nvprof profiler can be easily customized to provide different contents and ways of collecting data on various GPU/CPU activities through adopting the following [semantics](https://docs.nvidia.com/cuda/profiler-users-guide/index.html#nvprof-overview)

 ~~~
-$ nvprof [options] [application] [applicationOptionsAndArguments]
+$ nvprof [options] [application] [appOptions]
 ~~~
 {: .language-bash}

 Since nvprof can give the time spent on each GPU kernel and CUDA API function calls, we will not need to use the `chronometer()` C-based function.
-Therefore, let's comment out/remove those function calls and their corresponding print functions from our ***gpuVectorSum.cu*** source file which should look like the following
+Therefore, let us comment out or remove those function calls and their corresponding print functions from our ***gpuVectorSum.cu*** source file which should look like the following

 ~~~
 /*================================================*/